Cable Bay: A Biodiversity Hotspot Protected

 Protected through Partnership

 Partnerships have been critical to saving endangered habitat on Galiano Island.
-Generous donors both on island and beyond, along with government and conservancy partners, have helped to create an important protected corridor of 1500 acres that spans the width of the island, from Trincomali Channel to Georgia Strait.
-If we can acquire the Cable Bay property before it is sold for development, we can extend the biodiversity network that links Crown land, provincial park, and conservation lands.
-Once acquired, the property will be protected in perpetuity as a conservation area, with NTBC holding title, and the Galiano Conservancy participating in its long-term management.
+Generous donors both on island and beyond, along with government and conservancy partners, have helped to create an important protected corridor of over 1250 acres that spans the width of the island, from Trincomali Channel to Georgia Strait.
+Acquiring the Cable Bay property allows us to extend the biodiversity network that links Crown land, provincial park, and conservation lands.
+The property is now protected in perpetuity as a conservation area thanks to the joint efforts of the Nature Trust of BC and the Galiano Conservancy.